 Read more about WI water use permits here.

 It is legal in Wisconsin to use water from streams and rivers on or next to your property.
-However, you can only use the water for domestic use, watering your lawn, or watering your garden.
-If you use the water for commercial use – such as to water a garden and you sell any of the produce – then you will need to get a water use permit.
+However, you can only use the water for domestic use, lawn, or garden.
+If you use the water for commercial use – such as to water a garden and sell any of the produce – you will need to get a water use permit.

 Dams and Ponds

 It is usually legal to construct a pond on your property in Wisconsin.
-Small ponds for domestic use usually don’t need a permit unless the pond is:
+Small ponds for domestic use typically don’t need a permit unless the pond is: